s-macke/Interplanetary-Postal-Service/README.md

 # Map

 The map is stored as a bitfield of size 32x17.
 So each map requires only 68 byte of space.
 This field is expanded over an gaussian kernel and some random texture on top.
 Together with trivial lightning you get a pretty decend and cheap level design.
+Here is an example of a map.
+A '*' is a one.
+A '-' is a zero.

 ```
 ********************************